eenblam/jtt/README.md

     * I store this in `.env`: `export OPENAI_API_KEY='ASDF'`
     * If you can roll a better text extraction model that we can run locally, please let me know!

 You can configure which jails to monitor and where to store data in `config.json`.
+For example, production data might be better stored in `/var/lib/jtt`, but the default is `./cache` for local development.

 To run: `. .env && go run .`